 The Clean 15 list includes fruits and veggies that are safer to buy in conventional form.
 Basically, produce on the Clean 15 list has smaller pesticide loads than other produce.
 I do advocate buying organic food whenever possible.
 However, if you’re on a tight budget, these are the less problematic produce items to buy in conventional form, so you can save some money here, while still eating plenty of produce.

 The 2011 Clean 15 list includes (from least amount of pesticides to most)…

 - Sweet potatoes

-New to the Shopper’s Guide for 2012: The Dirty Dozen Plus
+New to the Shopper’s Guide: The Dirty Dozen Plus

 This year EWG has expanded their Dirty Dozen with a Plus category to highlight two crops — green beans and leafy greens, meaning, kale and collard greens.
 EWG notes that while neither of these items met traditional Dirty Dozen criteria, both were commonly contaminated with highly toxic organophosphate insecticides – insecticides that are are toxic to the nervous system and have been largely removed from agriculture over the past decade.